Problem Validation

 • Document current solutions and their gaps

-• Identify most promising opportunity
+• Identify the most promising opportunity

 • Calculate willingness to pay